Inter-Korean Liaison Office bombing: North Korea's dissatisfaction with South Korea's actions

-On June 4, 2020, Kim Yo-jong, an alternate member of the Political Bureau of the Central Committee of the Workers' Party of Korea and the First Vice Minister of the Organization and Guidance Department, said that the Democratic People's Republic of Korea (DPRK) was dissatisfied with a group of defectors sending 500,000 leaflets, 50 manuals, 2,000 $1 bills, and 1,000 memory cards along the Korean Demilitarized Zone on May 31 toward the DPRK, and demanded to immediately improve the situation.
-Subsequently, a spokesman for the United Front Department of the Workers' Party of Korea unilaterally announced the closure of the inter-Korean Liaison Office the following day.
-Kim Yong-chol, vice chairman of the Central Committee of the Workers' Party of Korea, pointed out at a central government meeting that the dissemination of the leaflets was a hostile act in violation of the inter-Korean peace agreement, and therefore cut off all communication channels with the Korean authorities on June 9.
+On 4 June 2020, Kim Yo Jong, an alternate member of the Political Bureau of the Central Committee of the Workers' Party of Korea and the First Deputy Director of the Organization and Guidance Department, said that the Democratic People's Republic of Korea (DPRK) was dissatisfied with a group of defectors sending 500,000 leaflets, 50 manuals, 2,000 $1 bills, and 1,000 memory cards along the Korean Demilitarized Zone on 31 May toward the DPRK, and demanded to immediately improve the situation.
+Subsequently, a spokesman for the United Front Department of the Workers' Party of Korea unilaterally announced the closure of the Inter-Korean Liaison Office the following day.
+Kim Yong-chol, vice chairman of the Central Committee of the Workers' Party of Korea, pointed out at a central government meeting that the dissemination of the leaflets was a hostile act in violation of the inter-Korean peace agreement, and therefore cut off all communication channels with the Korean authorities on 9 June.

-On June 12, the Director General of the United States Affairs of the Ministry of Foreign Affairs (North Korea), Kwon Jeong-geun, condemned the remarks made by the South Korean side regarding efforts for the DPRK US dialogue and denuclearization.
-The United Front Minister of the Korean Workers' Party, Kim Young-chol, also issued a statement stating that he felt distrust of the inaction of the South Korean government.
-Subsequently, in a speech on June 13, Kim Yo-jong once again criticized South Korea for ignoring bilateral relations and conniving with defectors, saying that it was "the time to say goodbye" to the South Korean government, authorizing the Korean People's Army to decide on a continuation of the enemy's actions.
-Kim Yo-jong also pointed out in her speech on the same day that "in the near future, the useless joint liaison office between the North and the South will disappear".
+On 12 June, Kwon Jeong-geun, the Director General of United States Affairs of the Ministry of Foreign Affairs of North Korea, condemned the remarks made by the South Korean side regarding efforts for the DPRK–US dialogue and denuclearization.
+Jang Kum-chol, the Head of the United Front Department, also issued a statement stating that he felt distrust of the inaction of the South Korean government.
+Subsequently, in a speech on 13 June, Kim Yo Jong once again criticized South Korea for ignoring bilateral relations and conniving with defectors, saying that it was "the time to say goodbye" to the South Korean government and authorizing the Korean People's Army to decide on a continuation of the enemy's actions.
+Kim Yo Jong also pointed out in her speech on the same day that "in the near future, the useless joint liaison office between the North and the South will disappear".